John Obaro: Honours and recognition

 Obaro was recognised as the "Software Personality of the Year" at the Nigeria Communication Week's Beacon of Information and Communications Technology (BoICT) Awards in Lagos on April 23, 2016.
 He had earlier led his company to Glasgow, Scotland, where SystemSpecs was bestowed with "Leadership in Technology" award hosted by the Africa Forum Scotland for the use of Remita "as a tool of national and economic development."

 He was conferred a "fellow of the Centre for African Policy, Development and Research, Scotland," and had a research centre after him.
 In 2015, he emerged winner of 'Engineer Simeon Agu Prize for Best Software Entrepreneur' at the National Information Technology Merit Award (NITMA), an annual event organised by Nigeria Computer Society (NCS).
 He was awarded Nigeria's IT Personality of the Year at the same NITMA in 2013.

 He emerged as the 2018 FATE Model Entrepreneur of the Year based on his work as an entrepreneur and a solution provider with SystemSpecs was agreed by many to be deserving of the award.
 His company received the 'Next Bull’ award at the 5th Nigerian Stocks Exchange/ BusinessDay Top CEO awards in Lagos on May 10, 2019.

+On October 25, 2024, he was given an honorary Doctor of Science (D.Sc.) degree by Kings University, Odeomu, Osun State at the school's joint 5th and 6th Convocation Ceremony for his outstanding pioneering influence on technological innovation within the technology industry.

+Philosophy and Leadership

+Obaro is known for advocating local technology innovation and capacity building within Africa.
+He often emphasizes the importance of Nigerian-developed software in solving Nigerian and African problems.

+He is also recognized for his humility, integrity, and commitment to mentoring young tech entrepreneurs.